Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/first_time_setup.rst

    [wustlkey@compute1-client-1 ~]$ wget -q https://raw.githubusercontent.com/Atmospheric-Composition-Analysis-Group/compute1/master/lsf-conf.rc

-Find your :term:`project directory`.
-List the contents of :code:`/storage1/fs1/rvmartin/Active/`, and note the directory that looks like it is yours (it's most likely your WUSTL key).
+Next, find your :term:`project directory`.
+Do this by listing the contents of :code:`/storage1/fs1/rvmartin/Active/`, and noting the directory that looks like it is yours (it is most likely your WUSTL key).

 .. code-block:: console

    [wustlkey@compute1-client-1 ~]$ ls /storage1/fs1/rvmartin/Active/

-Open :code:`lsf-conf.rc`
+Now, open :code:`lsf-conf.rc`

 .. code-block:: console